 Tips for looking after your physical wellbeing

 - Get some exercise every day.
 A walk in the morning can shift your mood, clear your head, raise your energy levels for the day and make it easier to sleep at night.
-You might also like to try swimming, dancing or playing a team sport.
-Even giving the house a vacuum or mowing the lawn can help if you're feeling tense.
+You might also like to try swimming, playing a team sport or even dancing.
+Housework such as vacuuming or mowing the lawn can help if you’re feeling tense.

-- Try to maintain regular sleeping hours, going to bed and getting up at set times.
-Oversleeping can leave you feeling even more exhausted.
+- Try to maintain regular sleeping hours by going to bed and getting up at set times.

-- Talk to your doctor about seeing a psychologist for some simple strategies (such as tracking and adjusting your night-time routines) if your lack of sleep is ongoing.
+- Talk to your doctor about seeing a counsellor or psychologist for some simple strategies (such as relaxation exercises or tracking and adjusting your night-time routines) if your lack of sleep is ongoing.

 - Encourage yourself to eat a healthy, balanced diet.
-If you have lost your appetite, snack frequently on nourishing, easily digested foods.
+If you have lost your appetite and are barely eating, try to snack frequently on nourishing, easily digested foods.

 You may behave differently while you are grieving.
-Some people make themselves extremely busy, while others may sleep a lot or find it hard to make an effort.
+Some people make themselves extremely busy, while others may sleep a lot or find it hard to complete even simple tasks.
 Many people avoid reminders of the person who died because of the intense emotions.
-This can make it difficult to get back into your usual routines.
+These different behaviours are normal but can make it difficult to settle into a routine.

-Some people use alcohol or other non-prescribed drugs to dull the pain.
-Risk-taking behaviours, including uncharacteristic sexual behaviour, can also be part of grief.
-While these behaviours may give short-term relief, they can lead to more serious problems.
+Some people use alcohol or other non-prescribed drugs to dull the emotional pain.
+Risk-taking behaviour, including unexpected sexual behaviour, can also be part of grief.
+While this behaviour may give short-term relief, it often only delays the experience of grief and can lead to more serious problems.

 - Balance rest and activity.
 Set small goals and congratulate yourself when you reach them.

-- If you or others around you are concerned about your use of alcohol or other drugs, recognise that it is a sign you need more support and ask your GP for help.
+- If you or others around you are concerned about your use of alcohol or other drugs, ask your doctor for help and support.

 - Recognise that the first time you return to an activity, such as going to the shops, club, school or work, is likely to be the hardest.
 It tends to get easier with time, but you might like to ask someone to go with you at first.

 Your beliefs may be challenged as you question the meaning of the loss.
-Some people find comfort and strength in their spiritual beliefs, but others feel abandoned at a time of great need.
+Some people find comfort and strength in their spiritual beliefs and in connecting with other members of their faith.
+Other people feel abandoned or betrayed at a time of great need.
 If your faith has been important to you, this can be one of the most unsettling aspects of grief.
-However, you may find that your search for answers eventually leads to spiritual growth.
-Whatever your beliefs, even if you are agnostic or atheist, it can be helpful to explore questions about life and death with someone you trust.
-This process of `meaning-making' can allow you to work the loss into the story of your life and find a new way of being.

 Tips for exploring the spiritual impact

 - Draw on your spiritual resources in whatever way is best for you.
-For some, this will mean praying or going to a place of worship.
-For others, it will be a walk on the beach or in the bush, or listening to inspirational music – whatever reminds you of a different perspective on life, and a larger way of seeing your situation.
+For some people, this will mean praying or going to a place of worship.
+For other people, it will be a walk on the beach or in the bush, or listening to inspirational music – whatever reminds you of a different perspective on life and a larger way of seeing your situation.

 - Talk about your feelings with a spiritual care practitioner (pastoral carer, chaplain or religious leader).
 There will usually be one on the palliative care team.
 You can also ask the hospital social worker if there is someone you can talk to.
 Accept that having doubts or concerns may be part of a process leading to a stronger sense of your own spirituality.

-- If it feels right to you, follow the mourning customs of your religion.
+- If it feels right to you, follow the mourning customs of your religion or culture.
 Some people find these provide a reassuring structure for their grief.